 Scented soaps, lotions, shampoos, deodorants and other grooming products attract bears because they smell sweet.
 To a bear, sweet scents mean wild fruits, honey and other good things to eat.
 Always use unscented products before embarking on a wilderness adventure.

 Contrary to what a lot of people believe, with the exception of polar bears, North American bear species do not actively hunt and stalk human beings.
 Most bear encounters happen because the animal is startled, which is more likely to occur in areas with low visibility, such as wooded trails.
 Also, moving swiftly on a wooded trail may be interpreted by bears as charging behavior, and they may react by going on the defensive and attacking.
-Also, even though bears are not predators of humans, running from them might trigger the animal's prey drive, causing it to give chase and attack.
+Even though bears are not predators of humans, running from them might trigger the animal's prey drive, causing it to give chase and attack.

 One of the most dangerous places in the world is between a mother bear and her cub.
 Don't be there.
 Leave the area immediately if you spot a cute little baby bear, even if you suspect that its mother is nowhere near — she is, and she's watching you.